MobileNet: V2

 MobileNetV2 was published in March 2019.
 It uses inverted residual layers and linear bottlenecks.

 Inverted residuals modify the traditional residual block structure.
 Instead of compressing the input channels before the depthwise convolution, they expand them.
 This expansion is followed by a $1 \times 1$ depthwise convolution and then a $1 \times 1$ projection layer that reduces the number of channels back down.
 This inverted structure helps to maintain representational capacity by allowing the depthwise convolution to operate on a higher-dimensional feature space, thus preserving more information flow during the convolutional process.

 Linear bottlenecks removes the typical ReLU activation function in the projection layers.
 This was rationalized by arguing that that nonlinear activation loses information in lower-dimensional spaces, which is problematic when the number of channels is already small.

 V3

 MobileNetV3 was published in 2019.
 The publication included MobileNetV3-Small, MobileNetV3-Large, and MobileNetEdgeTPU (optimized for Pixel 4).
 They were found by a form of neural architecture search (NAS) that takes mobile latency into account, to achieve good trade-off between accuracy and latency.
 It used piecewise-linear approximations of swish and sigmoid activation functions (which they called "h-swish" and "h-sigmoid"), squeeze-and-excitation modules, and the inverted bottlenecks of MobileNetV2.

 V4

 MobileNetV4 was published in September 2024.
 The publication included a large number of architectures found by NAS.

 Inspired by Vision Transformers, the V4 series included multi-query attention.
 It also unified both inverted residual and inverted bottleneck from the V3 series with the "universal inverted bottleneck", which includes these two as special cases.

+V5

+MobileNetV5's architecture was published shortly after the release of Gemma 3n in June 2025.
+While the announcement stated a technical report on MobileNetV5 would be available soon, this has not yet materialised.
+The network is 10 times larger than the largest V4 variant.